 Most people only use a fraction of their lung capacity – taking small, shallow, upper thoracic breaths.

 This means that they’re only inhaling a small amount of the energy that’s available from the abundant ocean of oxygen surrounding us.
 As a result, this leads to a gradual build up of toxicity in the body resulting in physical illness, stress related illness and nervous tension.

 From my years of experience teaching yoga and working for the Art of Living, I know the importance of healthy abdominal breathing.
 Many people need to re-learn this.

-I help my clients to become more aware of their breathing; changing shallow upper thoracic breaths to deep enriching abdominal breathing.
+Through working with the breath I help my clients to become more aware of their breathing; changing shallow upper thoracic breaths to deep enriching abdominal breathing.
 Many toxins are stored in the (much larger) lower area of the lungs.
 Therefore the more deeply we breathe the more dynamically we eliminate these toxins.

 Uncover Natures Healing

 Practise this walking meditation, as an aid to working with the breath.